TITLE Admission Counselor for Diversity Outreach and Recruitment

 Experience: Experience working in a diverse environment and/or with students from diverse backgrounds is required.
 Experience with Missouri State University academic programs, facilities, student activities and organizations or at least two years of work experience in college admissions and recruitment at a regionally accredited institution is preferred.

 Skills: Excellent communication skills, both written and verbal, are required.
-Demonstrated ability to solve problems through a collaborative consultation model is required.
 A fundamental understanding of current issues and challenges facing individuals representing diverse backgrounds is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with the key processes in recruitment and promotion targeting individuals representing diverse backgrounds is preferred.

-Effort: Requires the abilities to transport recruitment materials weighing 25 - 50 pounds.
+Effort: This position transports and sets up unassisted recruitment and display materials and media equipment.
 Some data entry and computer work is required.

 License: Must have a valid Missouri driver's license.